Events and Opportunities

 Wednesday, March 7, 2013, 1-2pm

-Presentation from Deborah Jacobs, Vice President, Advocacy and Policy
+Presentation from Programs/Advocacy and Policy

 Solutions like increased public funding for child care and early education, improved access to non-traditional jobs and an increased minimum wage would benefit women, who are disproportionately affected by unaffordable child care and lack of opportunities and who remain concentrated in low-wage jobs.
 The dramatic inequities in access to health care can be addressed through actions like the implementation of the Affordable Care Act, repeal of the Medicaid waiting period for immigrants and removal of legislative barriers to reproductive health care services, including abortion.
 To eliminate violence against women, the report advocates such policy changes as the establishment of national standards for child sexual abuse prevention for youth-serving organizations, increased resources to female service members who experience military sexual trauma and reauthorization of the Violence Against Women Act, including protections for immigrant, LGBTQ and Native American women.